SamHDev/blumerun/README.md

 python3 -u loop.py
 ```
 The `-u` argument for the python flushes all output from `print` commands allowing blumerun the see the output
-All we need to do next is add the script.
+Next we add the script.
 We can run
 ```bash
 blumerun add looptest
 ```